NoSubstitute/CB_LookUp/README.md

 # CB_LookUp
 Web app where any domain user can pull OU and Most Recent User of Chrome devices from CB_Activity, without admin access.

+Resulting list of serials clickable in cooperation with [CB_QueryDetails](https://github.com/NoSubstitute/CB_QueryDetails) for more information on clicked serial number.

 ![CB_LookUp interface with result](https://i.imgur.com/4I3qjIn.png)